collapsed-stacks/startups/questions/10913/entrepreneurship-in-college-gaining-the-skills-required.md

 - tagged: `tech-company`, `business-plan`, `business-model`, `growth`, `entrepreneurship`
 - score: 1

-<p>Often when reading about successful entrepreneurs you hear about how many times they failed before they achieved success.
+Often when reading about successful entrepreneurs you hear about how many times they failed before they achieved success.
 Throughout the years I've always been interested in start-ups and have formed a few ideas for companies myself, however, I've always been too apprehensive about putting a plan into action because of the steep learning curve involved.
-I come from a background in maths and problem solving (Actuarial student) with little knowledge in business, business law etc.</p>
+I come from a background in maths and problem solving (Actuarial student) with little knowledge in business, business law etc.

-<p>My question is how a undergraduate (specifically an undergraduate not studying business) with limited available funds can set themselves up for success?
+My question is how a undergraduate (specifically an undergraduate not studying business) with limited available funds can set themselves up for success?
 I realise that some of these skills will be delegated if the business grows, but starting off, what skills would I need?
 What resources exist out there to learn these skills required to set up and run a functioning business in the early years?
-(To any successful entrepreneurs out there) What were the things you wish you knew before you started?</p>
+(To any successful entrepreneurs out there) What were the things you wish you knew before you started?

-<p>In the interest of clarity, my business ideas revolve around software solutions, technology and one general salable product.
-I have the ability/contacts to make these things possible, I just need the business side skills.</p>
+In the interest of clarity, my business ideas revolve around software solutions, technology and one general salable product.
+I have the ability/contacts to make these things possible, I just need the business side skills.

-<p>I guess this post is the first step of kicking my ass in gear and getting my entrepreneurial hat on.
-I plan to become a keen member of this community and I'm sure I'll have many questions in the future.</p>
+I guess this post is the first step of kicking my ass in gear and getting my entrepreneurial hat on.
+I plan to become a keen member of this community and I'm sure I'll have many questions in the future.

-<p>Thanks for any input in advance!</p>
+Thanks for any input in advance!

 ## Answer 10942